scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

    Algorithm PA1 for communication-avoiding matrix powers.
 Communication occurs only after k levels of computation, at the cost of redundant computation. :label:`akxpa1`

-The specializer generates parallel communication avoiding code using the pthread library that implements the PA1 [Ho09]_ kernel to compute the vectors more efficiently than just repeatedly doing the multiplication :math:`A \times x`.
+The specializer generates parallel communication avoiding code using the pthreads library that implements the PA1 [Ho09]_ kernel to compute the vectors more efficiently than just repeatedly doing the multiplication :math:`A \times x`.
 The naive algorithm, shown in Figure :ref:`akxnaive`, requires communication at each level.
 However, for